 If you’re unable to find any distinguishing characteristics that separate you from other brands in your industry, try conducting some research and analysis of top companies within similar markets.
 You may discover something about their service philosophy or business model that feels like it fits with who you are as an organization—and could potentially be leveraged into a powerful positioning statement for yourself!

 The first step to developing a clear and concise brand position is by establishing your core message.
 You can accomplish this in one of several ways:

 - Brand Positioning Statement – This is the most formal way to communicate your brand’s value proposition.
 It should be short, memorable, and have a clear focus on who you’re selling to and what they will get out of working with you.
 A good example would be “We help businesses get more sales by providing them with exceptional customer service.”

-- Brand Promise - The brand promise takes the same approach as a positioning statement but goes further into how the company lives up to their promise in every aspect of their business operations.
+- Brand Promise – The brand promise takes the same approach as a positioning statement but goes further into how the company lives up to its promise in every aspect of its business operations.
 For example, if you were making chocolate chip cookies that taste better than cookies from another company, then how are they better?
 What makes them taste so much better?
 And what do people who try these cookies think about them?
-These answers can then be used as part of your brand promise statement: "Our customers love our chocolate chip cookies because we use only the freshest ingredients and bake them fresh daily."
+These answers can then be used as part of your brand promise statement: “Our customers love our chocolate chip cookies because we use only the freshest ingredients and bake them fresh daily.”